 He spun around and sent his headset flying when the original call stood after he threw his red challenge flag on a catch by the Falcons.
 He hopped and yelled at his defense to get off the field after their key fourth-down stop with less than 1 1/2 minutes left.
 He made an emphatic-as-can-be timeout signal with 13 seconds remaining.

 Expect CBS to fill plenty of time during its Super Bowl broadcast with shots of Jim, that trademark red pen dangling in front of his chest, and John, who usually wears a black Ravens hat.
-That is sure to be a focal point, right up until they meet for a postgame handshake in two weeks’ time.
+Yes, that is sure to be a focal point, until they meet for a postgame handshake.

 Follow Howard Fendrich on Twitter at https://twitter.com/HowardFendrich